 You’ll be raising little human beings while hardly being a mature human yourself

 I used to be angry that my mom never tried to better herself to make more money or improve our station in life.
 It wasn’t until I had grown up a little that I came to realize that my mom did the best that she could–for better or worse–and that her heart was always in the right place.

 Our environment wasn’t perfect, but it truly was the best environment should could provide for us.

 I don’t say this to excuse things that were detrimental and negative.
-I also don’t say this to make it easier to deal with any pain I experienced.
+I also don’t say this to make dealing with any pain I experienced easier.

 The parent-child relationship is a complicated one

 It’s easy for a kid in his early 20s to be angry because he doesn’t really understand how challenging life is.
-Also, it’s easier to focus on the things that you missed out on or made you feel bad.
+Also, it’s easier to focus on the things you missed or made you feel bad.

 It’s always easier to remember the bad you experienced, the childhood wounds, but it takes perspective and maturity to appreciate the bad that you *didn’t* experience because of your parents.